 As soon as you start planning, this button will appear with which you can turn the height profile on or off.
-On this height profile and in the corner below your map on the left you can read the total length of your planned route.
+On this height profile and at the bottom left of the map, you can read the total length of your planned route.

 For both an A to B route and a round trip, you can choose a particular mode for which you want to plot a route.

 The quick selection buttons allow you to choose between walking, cycling, motorcycling, horse riding or sailing.
 Via the icon with the three dots , you can call up the remaining selection and make even more choices.
 Depending on what you choose here, the routing options will also be adjusted.

 The routing determines which type of road will be followed when mapping out.
 The only exception is the option "Manual".
 In this case, no calculations are made and the surface or underlying road network is deliberately not taken into account.
 So this is the option you use to plot paths that are not drawn on the map, but of which you know they exist.

 For more explanation of the different routing options and their availability by region, click here.

 When planning an A to B route, you can change routing at any time.
 You will then be asked whether you want to apply the change to the entire route or only to the part that you still have to map out.
 If you change the routing of a round trip, the entire round tripwill be recalculated according to the new routing option.

 Attention (!)
 Choosing a certain routing option can also have the effect that the planner deliberately does not want to send you on a certain road or path.
 If you want to follow a specific road or path anyway, it's best to choose a "shortest" routing.